Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 ```
 It bit me hard, as most frameworks I've used expect width first and then height.
 I mean, even when we talk screen resolution we list width *then* height (e.g., `1920x1080`).
 Just be aware when using rectangle images.
 Always RTFM (because, apparently, I didn't).

 The `train_test_ratio` controls how many images are held back for testing the model.
 I'd have to run through the code again, but I don't think this is needed.
-As the preprocessing script already created a folder with a set number of validation images.
+As the preprocessing script created a folder with validation images.
 Hmm, I'll add it to my [tech debt](https://en.wikipedia.org/wiki/Technical_debt) list.

 The `zoom_range` parameter controls how far the script should zoom in on the images.
 And, lastly, `shear_range` controls how much of the images to clip from the edges before feeding them to the CNN.

 [![](../images/lego_classifier/batch.png){: .float-right}](https://ladvien.com/lego_classifier/batch.png)
 #### Parameters: CNN Hyperparameters
-Hyperparameter is the term machine-learning (ML) engineers use to refer to parameters which can impact the training outcome of a neural net.
+A "hyperparameter" is what machine-learning engineers call parameters which may impact the outcome of training a neural-net.

 * [What are Hyperparameters?](https://towardsdatascience.com/what-are-hyperparameters-and-how-to-tune-the-hyperparameters-in-a-deep-neural-network-d0604917584a)

+Here are the hyperparamters we've exposed:

-`batch_size` refers to the number of photos a neural-net should attempt to predict its class before updating the entire the weights of each [perceptron](https://towardsdatascience.com/what-the-hell-is-perceptron-626217814f53).  **Note**, the highest batch size is usually limited by your GPU RAM.
+`batch_size` refers to the number of photos a neural-net should attempt predictions on before updating the weights of each [perceptron](https://towardsdatascience.com/what-the-hell-is-perceptron-626217814f53).  **Note**, the highest batch size is usually limited by your GPU RAM.
 Locally, I use a `GTX 1060` with 6GB of RAM--I couldn't get a batch bigger than around 16.
 YMMV.

-`steps_per_epoch` are the number of batches to go through before considering one epoch complete. `epochs` is an arbitrary number representing how many `batches` * `steps_per_epoch` to go through before considering the training complete.
+`steps_per_epoch` are the number of batches to go through before considering one epoch complete.
+An `epoch` is an arbitrary number representing how many `batches` * `steps_per_epoch` to go through before considering the training complete.

-So, the length of training would go like this: `training schedule = epochs * steps_per_epoch * batch_size`
+So, the length of training would be `training schedule = epochs * steps_per_epoch * batch_size`

 `validation_steps` is the number of batches from the training data to use for validating the current weights.
 This will be used when we `fit` (train) our classifier and when we `evaluate` it.

 `optimizer` is the name of the optimizer used.
-This is the heart of training, as it is what is responsible for updating the weights on each perceptron after each batch.
+This is the heart of training, as it is responsible for deciding how the the weights should be updated after each batch.

 I've setup the code to only use one of three optimizers, either `adam`, `adagrad`, `sgd`.